chrisdavies/Asynqueue/readme.md

 In future versions, we may implement supervisor functionality to attempt to recover from unhandled errors in actors.

 # To do
+- Move more console tests to unit test proj
 - Nuget
 - Github pages